jasonfsmitty/krach/readme.md

 ## AHF

 For the most part, `krach.py` tries to be a general-purpose KRACH calculator. with all the knobs exposed as command line options.
-This let me easily try different settings to more closely mimic the AHF rankings.
+This made it quick to try out different settings to more closely mimic the AHF rankings.
 The `ahf.sh` wrapper will default to the settings that best match the AHF rankings.

-Outstanding questions about the AHF implementation of KRACH:
-- How much credit is given to shootout wins and losses?
-- Any special logic for undefeated teams, such as adding 'fake' tie games?
-- How are showcase teams handled?

-The following sections attempt to answer these questions based on trial and error.
+The following sections discuss some unknowns about how AHF implements KRACH.

 ### Shootouts

 The AHF website and KRACH documents do not detail how shootouts are weighted.
 One method might be to ignore the fact that it was a shootout at all, and treat it as a normal win/loss with full or zero credit as appropriate.
 Or there could be any varying levels of full/partial credit to either team.

-As best I can tell through trial and error, shootouts are treated as a tie, and both teams receive half a point.
-These are the default values in `krach.py` but can also be set via the command line with `-w 0.5 -l 0.5`.
+Through trial and error, it seems that the AHF treats shootouts as a tie with both teams receiving half a point.
+These are the default values in `krach.py` but can also be set via the command line with `--shootout-win 0.5 --shootout-loss l 0.5`.

 ### Handling Undefeated Teams

-The KRACH algorithm as implemented by `krach.py` does not have any divide-by-zero concerns, and hence does not need any special handling to deal with undefeated teams (such as the fake tie games discussed earlier).
-If I find out the AHF does use fake ties, it would be easy to add into `krach.py`.

-**Update 2022-12-31:** Support for mimicing the 'fake ties' has been added; It can be enabled with the `--fakes <N>` command line option.
+The algorithm implemented by `krach.py` does not have any divide-by-zero concerns; therefore it does not require using fake ties or other schemes to avoid risk of divide-by-zero.
+For better comparison against algorithms that do, `krach.py` supports the `--fakes <N>` command line option; it will inject `<N>` fake ties per team.

 ### Part-Time Teams

 Some teams in the AHF are part-time, and end up playing a significantly reduced schedule compared to the full-time teams.
 This is another reason why a ranking system based on straight wins-losses would not be feasible.
 KRACH treats the part-time teams just like any other team, and relies on the strength-of-schedule component to produce accurrate ratings.

-Other than the reduced schedule, part-time teams are treated identically to other teams, and are eligible for playoffs.
+In the AHF, part-time teams are treated identically to other teams - including being included in KRACH rankings and being eligible for playoffs.

 ### Showcase Teams

 The AHF schedule includes multiple showcases throughout the season.
 A showcase is a weekend where all teams from the league converge on a single rink, and each team plays 4 games.
 These games are normal regular season games, and count towards the regular season record, including KRACH ratings.

-Sometimes, showcases incorporate a team that isn't in our league at all; these teams are only in town to play 4 games in the showcase, and then our league will never see them again.

-What's odd about this, is that the games are still treated as regular season games, and still count towards the KRACH ratings.
-You can see these teams in the raw standings for the league, but these showcase teams are not eligible for playoffs.
-While they are part of the KRACH ratings calculations, these teams are stripped from the final rankings.
+Showcases may incorporate team(s) that are not in the AHF, but play games in the showcase against AHF teams.
+For KRACH ratings, these showcase teams are treated like part-time teams, and the games are included in the KRACH calculations.
+Unlike the official part-time teams, these showcase teams are not included in the KRACH rankings list, and these teams are not eligible for playoffs.

-There are two ways to filter out the showcase teams; the first is to explicitly list each team name on the command line using `--filter team1[,team2,team3,...]`.
-Since each division has a unique set of showcase teams, this method doesn't scale well.
-Instead, you can rely on the fact that these teams play even less games than the part-time teams, and use the minimum number of games option to filter them out: `--min games <N>`.
+In `krach.py`, there are two ways to filter out the showcase teams:
+* Explicitly list teams via the `--filter team1[,team2,team3...]` command line option.
+* Drop teams that do not mean a minimum number of games played threshold via the `--min-games <N>` command line option.
+Different divisions in the AHF have different showcase teams, and some showcase teams have been to 1-3 showcases, meaning their number of games played range from 4 to 12.
+When using `ahf.sh` (or `refresh.sh`) the `--min-games` option applies to all AHF divisions.